 The deployment of Kentucky Academic Standards,

 Increased access to high-quality instructional resources, and

+Specialized after school programming for students at KSB and KSD.

 How the evidence-based programs will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3.i.-viii.
 When possible, please indicate which data sources the SEA will use to identify students most in need of comprehensive afterschool programming; and